-Transactional Analysis Psychotherapy
+Transactional Analysis Therapy

 - Guiding the client through processing their past (trauma, anxiety etc)